brunoamaral/gregory-ai/content/trial_source/_index.md

 - src:
   name: slide-1
 slug:
-subtitle: These are the different websites where we have found scientific articles on Multiple Sclerosis
+subtitle: These are the different websites where we have found Clinical Trials on Multiple Sclerosis
 tags:
   -
 categories: